 Rebecca Bellantoni, Bhajan Hunjan, Onyeka Igwe, Zinzi Minott and Dominique White.
-This weekend the artists travelled to Collezione Maramotti in Reggio Emilia, Italy, for the announcement as well as to celebrate the opening of the major artwork The Age/L’Età, by the eighth winner of the prize, Emma Talbot.
+In October 2022, the artists travelled to Collezione Maramotti in Reggio Emilia, Italy, for the announcement as well as to celebrate the opening of the major artwork The Age/L’Età, by the eighth winner of the prize, Emma Talbot.
 The Age/L’Età tours from the Whitechapel Gallery where it was unveiled this summer.

 Artists were shortlisted by a judging panel consisting of gallerist Rózsa Farkas, artist Claudette Johnson, writer Derica Shields and collector Maria Sukkar.
 Typically hosted by Whitechapel Gallery’s Director, the jury of the 2022-24 edition was chaired by the Prize’s guest curator Bina von Stauffenberg.
 The winner will be announced on 28 March 2023 at the Whitechapel Gallery, London.

 On behalf of the judging panel, Bina von Stauffenberg, chair of the Max Mara Art Prize for Women jury, said: “Today, as women’s rights continue to be challenged, it could not be more urgent or relevant to ensure that women artists are championed, and heard on the world stage.
 For more than a decade, this unique prize has successfully enabled women-identifying artists at different stages of their careers to develop their potential in extraordinary ways.
 Through a six-month Italian residency and the resources to create a major new commission, it offers critical time, space and support.”